“Okay, Buddy, it’s time to put your shoes on. We have to go.”

 Our youngest used to be petrified of being in front of people.
 He wouldn’t do the Christmas play at our church because he didn’t want people looking at him.
 We have worked really hard at helping him to be comfortable in his own skin and trying to help him be himself no matter what.

-Through lots of one on one time and words of affirmation, he performed in the Mother’s Day celebration at our church.
+Through lots of one-on-one time and words of affirmation, he performed in the Mother’s Day celebration at our church.
 He not only sang but decided he was going to add a little dance (which was not a planned attribute), but it made me happy to see him so comfortable in who he is.

 It is an awesome thing to experience this transformation in their lives.